The First Duty: Plot

 The Enterprise returns to Earth, where Captain Picard is scheduled to deliver the commencement address at Starfleet Academy's graduation ceremony.
 However, the Academy superintendent informs Picard of an accident during flight training that has injured Wesley Crusher and caused the death of Joshua Albert, a member of the Nova Squadron flight team on which Wesley serves.

-During an Academy inquiry, team leader Nick Locarno testifies that the collision occurred while they were executing a "Yeager Loop" maneuver.
+During an Academy inquiry, team leader Nick Locarno testifies that the collision occurred while they were executing a "Yeager Loop" maneuver in orbit above Saturn's moon Titan.
 He also states that Joshua had been nervous about flying, but Nick had kept him on the team out of a desire not to end his flying career.
 Nick claims that the accident was Joshua's fault, but admits that allowing him to fly was an error on his own part.
 Satellite imagery shows the team's ships to have been in a different formation from that described; these records, combined with the cadets' sudden reticence to explain their actions, prompt Picard to direct his crew to open an investigation of their own.

 Picard and his crew discover evidence to suggest that Nova Squadron had actually been performing a maneuver called the "Kolvoord Starburst", last attempted at the Academy more than a century earlier; it was banned following a training accident that killed all five cadets involved.
 Pressed by Picard to admit the truth, Wesley instead chooses not to answer.
-Reminding Wesley that the first duty of any Starfleet officer is to the truth - scientific, historical, and personal - Picard threatens to reveal the facts to the board of inquiry unless Wesley does so himself at the next day's hearing.
+Reminding Wesley that the first duty of any Starfleet officer is to the truth — scientific, historical, and personal — Picard threatens to reveal the facts to the board of inquiry unless Wesley does so himself at the next day's hearing.
 Nick tries to coerce Wesley into corroborating the other survivors' accounts of the accident, claiming that Picard has no solid evidence; Wesley is torn between loyalty to his friends and duty to Starfleet.

 The next day, the admiral in charge of the inquiry prepares to dismiss it since there is no conclusive proof of any wrongdoing beyond the minor infractions that the cadets have admitted to committing.
 Before she can do so, though, Wesley confesses that Nova Squadron had indeed tried to execute the Kolvoord Starburst.
 Nick subsequently takes full responsibility, stating that he pressured the rest of the team into performing it and lying to cover up the facts.
 He is expelled from Starfleet Academy, while Wesley and the other two survivors lose their flight privileges and a year's worth of academic credits.
 Wesley is disappointed in himself, and Picard tells him that the immediate future will be difficult since everyone on campus will know what happened.
 As the two part, Picard recalls a remark by Boothby, the old groundskeeper at the Academy, who had once given him some much-needed advice: "You knew what you had to do.
 I just made sure you listened to yourself."